 - Faculty/staff Tuition Exemption Students: To avoid paying extra tuition later on, start earning

-independent study or thesis credits every quarter you register for more than 6 class credits (numbered under 600).
+independent study or thesis credits every quarter you register for more than 6 class credits (numbered under 600), except summer.

 - EPI 700 Thesis requires the following to obtain an entry code: